Lisbon in 2 Days: everything you need to know

 Pedro IV Square in Lisbon| ©Thomas

 From the Alfama neighborhood, we head down to Pedro IV Square, one of the stops on the guided tour of Lisbon.
-Formerly known as Rossio Square, it is one of the nerve centers of Lisbon.
-In the center of the square stands a column-shaped monument to Pedro IV, the first emperor of Brazil and constitutional king of Portugal.
+Formerly known as Rossio Square, it is one of Lisbon’s central hubs.
+In the center of the square stands the column-shaped monument to Pedro IV, the first emperor of Brazil and constitutional king of Portugal.

-There are countless shops and restaurants in the surrounding area where we can grab a bite to eat if we haven't already done so.
-However, I recommend looking for better places to eat in the streets near the square, as prices tend to be higher there.
+The surrounding area is home to countless shops and restaurants where you can grab a bite to eat if you haven’t already.
+However, I recommend looking for better dining options on the streets near the square, as prices tend to be higher right there.

 Book a guided tour of Lisbon